 In order to evaluate the temporal evolution of the two main evidenced harmonics, time frequency analysis was performed as described in Section 2.5.
 For each depth, the amplitude of the 24 h and the 12 h harmonics were extracted from the respective spectrum, obtaining the temporal series of the two amplitudes.
-The vertically integrated time series of the amplitudes, superimposed to the computed solar cycle and the moon phase, are shown in Figure 6 and well evidence the main features of the migratory phases of zooplankton in the area.
+The vertically integrated time series of the amplitudes, superimposed to the computed solar cycle and the moon phase, are shown in Figure 6.
+Both time series well evidence the main features of the migratory phases of zooplankton in the area with a good correlation with the solar annual cycle.
+No correspondence with the full moon could be observed.

 Figure 6.
-Temporal evolution of no-sky solar radiation (solid line) and the vertically integrated (from 8 to 176 m depth) amplitude of the 24 h (dashed line) and the 12 h (dotted line) harmonics.
+Temporal evolution of no-sky solar radiation (solid line) and the vertically integrated (from 8 to 176 m depth) backscatter amplitude of the 24 h (green dashed line) and the 12 h (blue dotted line) harmonics.
 Black dots represent the full moon on the mooring site.